 Hermas clearly thought of the possibility that a Christian could be demonized.

 Origen (c.
 A.D.
 185-254), was an important church leader.
 He actually mentioned that believers have the authority to cast a demon out of themselves.
-He notes, “Anyone who vanquishes a demon in himself, e.g. the demon of lewdness, puts it out of action; the demon is cast into the abyss, and cannot do any harm to anyone” (Homily on Joshua 15.5).
+He notes, “Anyone who vanquishes a demon in himself, e.g. the demon of lewdness, puts it out of action; the demon is cast into the abyss, and cannot do any harm to anyone” (Homily on Joshua 15.5, bold mine).

 Cyprian (A.D.
 200-258), was bishop of the church in Carthage, North Africa.
 In a letter he wrote to a church leader, Magnus, he relates the struggle sometimes for deliverance ministers in trying to secure deliverance for new believers (the catechumens): “and although he [the demon] often says that he is going out, and will leave the men of God, yet in that which he says deceives, and puts in practice what was before done by Pharoah with the same obstinate and fraudulent deceit” (Epistles 75.15, bold mine).

-Cyprian also notes that Christians can be demonized if they yield to sin: “some of those who are baptized in health, if subsequently they begin to sin, are shaken by the return of the unclean spirit, so that it is manifest that the devil is driven out in baptism by the fath of the believer, and returns if the faith afterwards shall fail” (Epistles 75.16).
+Cyprian also notes that Christians can be demonized if they yield to sin: “some of those who are baptized in health, if subsequently they begin to sin, are shaken by the return of the unclean spirit, so that it is manifest that the devil is driven out in baptism by the faith of the believer, and returns if the faith afterwards shall fail” (Epistles 75.16, bold mine).